milos-aleksic/Docs/docs/DownloadPro/configuration.md

 	* **[month]** - Will be replaced with current month number *(e.g. 06)*.
 	* **[day]** - Will be replaced with the day number *(e.g. 10)*.

-- **Max Upload Size**.
-Maximum dimensions for uploaded files, in KB.
-Default value is 1024Kb=1Mb.
+- **Max Upload Size** - Maximum dimensions for uploaded files, in KB.
+Default value is 1024Kb (1Mb).

-- **Amazon S3 Integration**.
-Amazon S3 Integration (read only)is a storage for the Internet.
-It is designed to make web-scale computing easier for developers.
-You can learn more [here](http://aws.amazon.com/s3/).
+- **Amazon S3 Integration** - Allows the user to attach files stored in the Amazon S3 bucket.
+Amazon S3 (Simple Storage Service) is an online file storage web service offered by Amazon Web Services.
+Amazon S3 provides storage through web services interfaces.
+You can read more about it [here](http://aws.amazon.com/s3/).

 	- **S3 Bucket** - Amazon S3 Bucket name.
-You can learn more [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html).
+You can read more about it [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html).
 	- **AWS AccessKey** - AWS access key.
-You can learn more [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html).
+You can read more about it [here](http://docs.aws.amazon.com/fws/1.1/GettingStartedGuide/index.html?AWSCredentials.html).
 	- **AWS SecretKey** - AWS secret key.
-You can learn more [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html).
+You can read more about it [here](http://docs.aws.amazon.com/fws/1.1/GettingStartedGuide/index.html?AWSCredentials.html).

 ## Specific Parameters